By EMMET PIERCE

 5. Consider getting a credit card with no penalty APR.

 Some credit card issuers don't apply penalty APRs if you make a late payment.
-For example Chase Slate® (This offer is no longer available on our site) and Discover it® won't hit you with a penalty APR for late payments.
-However, Chase will hit you with a late payment fee of up to $37 and while Discover will waive the late payment fee for your first time, you'll have to pay up to $37 for any late payments after that.
+For example, Chase Slate® and Discover it® won't hit you with a penalty APR for late payments.
+However, Chase will hit you with a late payment fee of up to $37 and, while Discover will waive the late payment fee for your first time, you'll have to pay up to $37 for any late payments after that.

 However, remember that no matter what, late payments can still hurt your credit score.